marcinrek/sauron/README.md

     * save custom.data with "saveStatusEach" - now when custom action has a "data" property, which can be an array or an object, it will be stored in the save file every N crawled URLs
     * tidy sample config items position and descriptions
 * v1.4.0
-    * saves each output so separate directory under ./output with name equal to crawl start time
+    * saves each output to separate directory under ./output with name equal to crawl start time
     * when stripGET is enabled pathAllow/Deny is considered within the full URL including GET parameters
 * v1.3.0
     * add option to send cookies with tough-cookie https://www.npmjs.com/package/tough-cookie